castrocami/castrocami/README.md

 ### Hola!, I'm Camila! 👋

-Nurse and front-end developer from Chile👯
+Nurse and Full Stack trainee from Chile👯

 - 🔭 I’m currently working on my own arduino project!
 - 😄 I’m currently learning more of React